litonglinguistics/litonglinguistics.github.io/_pages/about.md

 Hi!
 I'm Tong Li.

-I'm a PhD candidate at Department of Chinese and Bilingual Studies, Hong Kong Polytechnic University, supervised by [Prof. Yao Y](https://research.polyu.edu.hk/en/persons/yao-yao).
+I'm a PhD student at Department of Chinese and Bilingual Studies, Hong Kong Polytechnic University, supervised by [Prof. Yao Y](https://research.polyu.edu.hk/en/persons/yao-yao).

 My master's research focuses on L2 and L3 intonation aqcuisition.
 Currently, I'm particularly fascinated by the variability and invariability of prosody across tonal and non-tonal languages, as well as how those covaring prosodic cues contribute to our processing of tone and intonation.

 ## Research Interests
+- Talker-specific intonation variation
 - Interactions between tone and intonation
 - Prosodic typology
 - Syntax-prosody interface